 \subsection{Quantitative Performance}

-To assess the generalizability of the ZS-TreeSeg framework, we conducted a benchmark evaluation across two diverse datasets: NEON \cite{ben_weinstein_2022_5914554} (aerial RGB) and BAMFORESTS \cite{BAMFORESTS} (UAV VHR).
+To assess the generalizability of the FG-TreeSeg framework, we conducted a benchmark evaluation across two diverse datasets: NEON \cite{ben_weinstein_2022_5914554} (aerial RGB) and BAMFORESTS \cite{BAMFORESTS} (UAV VHR).
 The quantitative results are summarized in Table~\ref{tab:combined_benchmark}.

-On the NEON dataset (Panel A), ZS-TreeSeg achieves an mAP@50 of 42.30\%.
-While the supervised detection specialist DeepForest achieves higher accuracy (49.89\%) due to its optimized bounding-box regression, our zero-shot segmentation approach outperforms the point-supervised TreePseCo (41.68\%) \cite{lungo_vaschetti_treepseco_2025}.
-This demonstrates superior capability in separating touching crowns without explicit training.
+On the NEON dataset (Panel A), FG-TreeSeg achieves an mAP@50 of 42.30\%.
+While the supervised detection specialist DeepForest achieves higher accuracy (49.89\%) due to its optimized bounding-box regression, our training-free segmentation approach outperforms the point-supervised TreePseCo (41.68\%) \cite{lungo_vaschetti_treepseco_2025}.
+This demonstrates superior capability in separating touching crowns without explicit instance-level training.

-On the BAMFORESTS dataset (Panel B), which consists of VHR UAV imagery, our framework achieves an mAP@50 of 67.31\%.
-This performance is competitive with fully supervised baselines such as Mask R-CNN (69.05\%) and Mask2Former (68.89\%) \cite{ruschhaupt_comparing_2025}, confirming that the geometric priors leveraged by ZS-TreeSeg are transferable and effectively bridge the gap between zero-shot inference and supervised accuracy.
+On the BAMFORESTS dataset (Panel B), our framework achieves an mAP@50 of 67.31\%.
+Although its performance still lags behind supervised models like Mask R-CNN (69.05\%), it has achieved a level that is less than 2\% different from deeply trained professional models without the need for manual annotation or extensive training time.
+It confirms that the geometric priors leveraged by FG-TreeSeg effectively bridge the gap between annotation-free inference and supervised accuracy.